 In most cases, a DIY enthusiast will offer construction-related services.
 This means there are certain risks and dangers involved and you need to adhere to certain legal and business requirements.
 Insurance, permits, safety certificates, a legal business structure, and proof of tax compliance are just some of the requirements you need to be aware of.

 When you're starting out, you need to get up and running as quickly as possible.
 If you're not well known in your local area, you may have to look for work by partnering with and helping, established construction workers in your locality.
 These building experts can give you the work you need to start building up your portfolio and your business contact list.

 Invest in the Proper Tools and Equipment

 In many cases, the tools you use for DIY projects are fine for domestic use.
-However, when you're using your tools on a daily basis, you need to ensure that the tools you use are sturdy and efficient.
+However, when you're using your tools daily, you need to ensure that the tools you use are sturdy and efficient.
 If possible, get advice from other building professionals before you invest in any tools for your job.

 Advertising and Marketing Your Services

 If your first construction jobs are a success, you may decide to spread your wings and look for more clients.
 To do this properly, you should brand your services and create advertising materials that can be used to attract new customers such as business cards and leaflets.